Theodore Robinson (cricketer): 1908 Summer Olympics

 Robinson competed at the 1908 Summer Olympics in London.
 Robinson entered the men's double York round event in 1908, taking 7th place with 647 points.

 After cricket

-Theodore Robinson continued to live in Backwell and he and his sister donated land in 1929 to the village to use as playing fields, with further donations in 1932 and 1945.
+Theodore Robinson continued to live in Backwell, and he and his sister donated land in 1929 to the village for use as playing fields, with further donations in 1932 and 1945.
 There are several pictures of Theodore Robinson at the opening ceremony in 1929 and later on the Backwell Playing Fields website.